 In the first quarter of 2003, KII was notified by the German Federal Fiscal Court that the Court had ruled in KII's favor concerning a claim for refund suit in which KII sought refunds of prior taxes paid during the periods 1990 through 1997.
 KII and KII's German operating subsidiary were required to file amended tax returns with the German tax authorities to receive refunds for such years, and all of such amended returns were filed during 2003.
 Such amended returns reflected an aggregate net refund of taxes and related interest to KII and its German operating subsidiary of euro 26.9 million (\$32.1 million), and the Company recognized the benefit of these net refunds in its 2003 results of operations.
-During 2004, the Company recognized the benefit of euro 2.5 million (\$3.1 million) related to additional net interest which has accrued on the outstanding refund amount.
-Assessments and refunds will be processed by year as the respective returns are reviewed by the tax authorities.
-Certain interest components may also be refunded separately.
-The German tax authorities have reviewed and accepted the amended returns with respect to the 1990 through 1994 tax years.
+During 2004, Kronos recognized a net refund of euro 2.5 million (\$3.1 million) related to additional net interest which has accrued on the outstanding refund amount.
 Through December 2004, KII and its German operating subsidiary had received net refunds of euro 35.6 million (\$44.7 million when received).
 All refunds relating to the periods 1990 to 1997 were received by December 31, 2004.
-In addition to the refunds for the 1990 to 1997 periods, the court ruling also resulted in a refund of 1999 income taxes and interest for which KII received euro 21.5 million (\$24.6 million) in 2003, and the Company recognized the benefit of this refund in the second quarter of 2003.
+In addition to the refunds for the 1990 to 1997 periods, the court ruling also resulted in a refund of 1999 income taxes and interest, and Kronos recognized euro 21.5 million (24.6 million) in 2003.

-At December 31, 2004, (i) Kronos had the equivalent of \$671 million and \$232 million of the net operating loss carryforwards for German corporate and trade tax purposes, respectively, all of which have no expiration date, (ii) Tremont had \$6 million of U.S. net operating loss carryforwards expiring in 2018 through 2020, (iii) CompX had \$8 million of U.S. net operating loss carryforwards expiring in 2007 through 2018 and (iv) Valhi had \$35 million of U.S. net operating loss carryforwards expiring in 2019 through 2024.
-December 31, 2004, the U.S. tax attribute carryforwards of Tremont may only be used to offset future taxable income of Tremont and are not available to offset future taxable income of other members of the Contran Tax Group, and the U.S. net operating loss carryforwards of CompX may only be used to offset future taxable income of a subsidiary of CompX acquired prior to 2001, are not available to offset future taxable income of other members of the Contran Tax Group and are limited in utilization to approximately \$400,000 per year. addition, approximately \$6 million of Valhi's net operating loss carryforwards may only be used to offset taxable income of NL and are not available to offset future taxable income of other members of the Contran Tax Group.
+At December 31, 2005, (i) Kronos had the equivalent of \$593 million and \$104 million of the net operating loss carryforwards for German corporate and trade tax purposes, respectively, all of which have no expiration date, (ii) Tremont had \$6 million of U.S. net operating loss carryforwards expiring in 2018 through 2020, (iii) CompX had \$1.6 million of U.S. net operating loss carryforwards expiring in 2007 through 2017 and (iv) Valhi had \$36 million of U.S. net operating loss carryforwards expiring in 2019 through 2025 and \$6 million of capital loss carry forwards expiring in 2009.
+At December 31, 2005, the U.S. net operating loss carryforwards of CompX are limited in utilization to approximately \$400,000 per year.
+In addition, approximately \$6 million of Valhi's net operating loss carryforwards may only be used to offset taxable income of NL and are not available to offset future taxable income of other members of the Contran Tax Group.